API Reference¶

 timeout (float) – Optional timeout value in seconds.

-- Return None
+- Return None:

 This method discards the results of the operations.

-New in version 0.7.0.
+Added in version 0.7.0.

 Changed in version 0.11.0: timeout became a keyword-only parameter.